 Once the mixture forms into dough you will crank it around for at least 3 minutes; hence the 3 minute bread maker, this is the kneading process.
 Now put the lid on the bread bucket and place it in a warm place to rise.
 It usually takes about an hour until the dough has doubled in size.
 Once it has risen crank the handle around until the dough forms into a ball and then let it rest for 20 minutes.

 Divide the dough evenly into 4 pieces and form each one into a loaf to fit into the bread pans.
 Cover the bread pans with a clean towel and set in a warm place to rise.
-It usually takes 45 minutes to an hour to rise and it should be about double in size.
+It usually takes 25 minutes or so to rise and it should be about double in size.
 You will want to preheat your oven to 425 degrees F before the dough has fully risen.
 I’ll be baking the bread in my vintage Tappan Deluxe oven; it bakes like a dream.
 Don’t make your dough wait on your oven or it will over rise and collapse.
 Once the dough is ready place the pans in the oven and bake for 25 to 28 minutes.
 When it’s done the bread should have a hollow sound when you tap on it and it should be a nice light golden brown.
 When done immediately remove bread from the pans and place on rack to cool.

 Now for the good part.
 Cut yourself a warm slice and slather it with butter and enjoy.
 There’s nothing like a fresh warm slice of homemade bread.
 The smell in your kitchen alone is worth the effort.